Planting, Growing, and Harvesting Peaches

 - Be sure to prune the tree annually to encourage production.
 Pruning is usually done mid to late April.
 Pinching the trees in the summer is also helpful.

-- Harvest your peaches when they are fully ripe, meaning that there is no green left on the fruit.
+- Though this timing depends on what type of peach variety, you can generally go by the color of the fruit.
+When peaches are fully ripe, the ground color of the fruit changes from green to completely yellow.
+No green should be left on the fruit.
 They should come off the tree with only a slight twist.
 The fruits found on the top and outside of the tree usually ripen first.

 - Be careful when picking your peaches because some varieties bruise very easily.